 This MPI-2 extension can be really useful, especially for sequential applications built on top of parallel modules, or parallel applications with a client/server model.
 The MPI-2 process model provides a mechanism to create new processes and establish communication between them and the existing MPI application.
 It also provides mechanisms to establish communication between two existing MPI applications, even when one did not start the other.

-process group.
-The child process group can retrieve the matching
+child process group can retrieve the matching intercommunicator by

-intercommunicator can be used to perform point to point and collective
+the new intercommunicator can be used to perform point to point and

-communications between the parent and child groups of processes.
+collective communications between the parent and child groups of

 Alternatively, disjoint groups of processes can establish